Arrow Flash

 By the mid-90s the US market was overrun with shooters.
 If you owned a Turbo Grafx, Genesis or Neo Geo you had more choices than you knew what to do with.
 And it was even worse in Japan.
 While most hit fatigue with the genre at that point in 1990 it was actually exciting.
 With more powerful systems the really cool arcade games could be ported, to say nothing of original efforts like Thunder Force.
 And then there were games like Arrow Flash.
 There’s nothing offensive about Arrow Flash but at the same time it wasn’t exactly exciting despite its early release.
 This slightly above average shooter was quickly eclipsed by superior efforts in short order.

 At first glance Arrow Flash seems typical of the genre.
 Your ship features many of the weapons typical of the genre.
 There are speed power-ups and heat seeking missiles.
 There is a shield that will protect you from three hits as well as options that change depending on your current mode.
-Weapons come in 3 forms that don’t differ too much.
+Weapons come in 3 forms that do not differ too much.
 Number I is a blue laser that is longer than the standard shot.
 Number II packs more power but is slower while III is a wave beam that is the slowest but strongest.

 Most of your weapons and their behavior change depending on your ship’s mode.
 Arrow Flash’s most unique feature is its transforming mech.
 At the touch of a button you can switch between ship and mech.
 As a mech you present a larger target but moves quickly vertically.
 Its fire tends to cover more of the screen while the options stay in a fixed position.
 In ship form you move faster in general with more focused fire.
 The options follow your movements like Gradius.